NickXia815/Virtual-IMU-sensor-in-Unity3D/README.md

 Unity3D Platform with its Physics Engine.

 ## Realizing a virtual sensor design
+### 1. Import a 3D motion in Unity

-### IMU (Inertial Measurement Unit)
+### 2. Virtual IMU (Inertial Measurement Unit)
 The IMU sensor normally detects the kinematic data.
-With it attached to the human body, the IMU can sense the acceleration, angular velocity and
+With it attached to the human body, the IMU can sense the acceleration, angular velocity and magnetic.
+In Unity3D, a virtual IMU can be designed to output the accelertion and angular velocity.
+Furthermore, the euler angle and quaternion can be output.

 ### Infrared distance sensor